 Take a Food Tour in Phnom Penh

-An alternative is the Ultimate PP Food Tour, where you’ll get a Local Food Tour by Tuk-tuk – there are 7 Stops, more than 20 Tastings & ALL Drinks and Transport – This tour is recommended for the adventurous foodie!
-You will be able to go outdoors into the streets to enjoy one of the most delicious and historic cuisines in the Khmer Kingdom.
+An alternative is the Ultimate PP Food Tour, where you’ll get a Local Food Tour by Tuk-tuk – there are 7 Stops, more than 20 Tastings & ALL Drinks and Transport included – This tour is recommended for the adventurous foodie!
+You will be able to go outdoors into the streets to enjoy the most delicious and historic cuisines in the Khmer Kingdom.
 You’ll get to taste what’s described as “the greatest ribs in the Kingdom”, exotic fruits, interesting desserts, and maybe even insects!
 There’s heaps of local food here, and unlimited drinks too.
 This is a really great night out – reserve your place here.

 Eat Noodles at David’s Restaurant

 David’s Restaurant is the best place in town to get freshly cooked noodles made with fresh produce from the market.
 The staff here are friendly and speak both English and Chinese too.
 David’s Restaurant in Phnom Penh has both meat and vegan options, and features an on-site hand-pulled noodle factory with an open kitchen.
 The noodles don’t contain any eggs.
 Vegans can also eat stir-fried veggies, rice, and vegetable dumplings (say no to the oyster sauce).

 - Address of David’s Restaurant: 13, #166 Preah Ang Eng St., Phnom Penh, Cambodia